If You’re Considering Chemical Peel

 Trichloroacetic acid (TCA) can be used in many concentrations, but it is most commonly used for medium-depth peeling.
 Fine surface wrinkles, superficial blemishes and pigment problems are commonly treated with TCA.
-The results of TCA peel are usually less dramatic than and not as long-lasting as those of a phenol peel.
 In fact, more than one TCA peel may be needed to achieve the desired result.
 The recovery from a TCA peel is usually fairly quick.

 All chemical peels carry some uncertainty and risk.
-Chemical peel is normally a safe procedure when it is performed by a qualified, experienced esthetician or medical professional.
-However, some unpredictability and risks such as infection and scarring, while infrequent, are possible.
+Chemical peel is a safe procedure when it is performed by a qualified, experienced esthetician or medical professional.

 AHA peels may cause stinging, redness, irritation and crusting.
 However, as the skin adjusts to the treatment regimen, these problems will subside.